How to support AI adoption on your team

 - People often say they have "no time" to experiment with AI.
 This is one of the strongest headwinds to adoption.

-- So: schedule weekly or fortnightly time blocks for AI experiments and learning.
+- Solution: weekly coworking sessions for AI experiments and learning.
+Make them mandatory.

 3. Make a "#using-ai" Slack channel